Your Organization Needs a Data Hierarchy Map—Here’s Why

 • As your organization collects data, update and evolve the metrics to better feed into business objectives.

 There are infinite data points a team or organization can track.
-It’s a struggle to know what metrics to prioritize.
+It’s a struggle to know .
 The result?
 Organizations often end up with a flat playing field, with revenue holding the same value as a low-level metric like email open rates.

 When there isn’t explicit agreement over the relationships between different metrics, people end up in data silos.
 Each team spends time working to improve vanity metrics that don’t connect and impact business goals.